All Episodes

 Why are they still without some basics?

-Well, you know, Sean, when I founded Troops Direct in 2010, uh, that was the question I asked as well.
+Well, Sean, when I founded Troops Direct in 2010, that was the question I asked as well.

 And I thought our troops had everything that they needed when they were in harm's way defending our country.

-And uh I found that that was just not the case because of bureaucracies, red tape, uh the slow logistics sometimes the military, that our troops need things immediately for their missions and to protect their lives and the lives of their brethren uh in a manner that's quicker sometimes than the military supply chain is.
+And I found that that was just not the case because of bureaucracies, red tape, the slow logistics sometimes of the military, that our troops need things immediately for their missions and to protect their lives and the lives of their brethren in a manner that's quicker sometimes than the military supply chain is.

-And we have I have Jake Jones who works full-time for us, who's a recipient of our support, and he said, I need to be a part of this, and you know, uh that's why we exist is to support our troops immediately to help them get their jobs done and get them back home.
+And, you know, that's why we exist, is to support our troops immediately to help them get their jobs done and get them back home.

-Jake, why don't you you know fill us in on all the things that you guys are doing and the things that they need?
+Jake, why don't you fill us in on all the things that you guys are doing and the things that they need?

-Well, it's really a myriad of things, uh, Sean.
+Well, it's really a myriad of things, Sean.

-We we support anything that doesn't go boomer bank through our ITAR compliant vendors.
+We support anything that doesn't go boomer bang through our ITAR compliant vendors.

-So it's anything from boots to rifle scopes, laser range finders, helmets, body armor, uh advanced medical tips.
+So it's anything from boots to rifle scopes, laser range finders, helmets, body armor, advanced medical kits.

 And these things are in demand every day.

-I mean, I I spend uh approximately tens of thousands of dollars monthly in the support that we provide to our service members overseas, and it's all done through the patriotic donations of just mom and pop from all around the all around the United States that just want to keep America's sons and daughters secure.
+And it's all done through the patriotic donations of just mom and pops from all around the United States that just want to keep America's sons and daughters secure.

 That's the kind of thing that drives me crazy.